tomeks86/hello-world/README.md

 # hello-world
 testowe repozytorium

-test - musiałem to dopisać
+test - musiałem to dopisaćććć

+there was a bug..